htmlgraphic/Mail-Server/README.md

    but you can play around with it if you like.
 By default, the web interface will bind to `localhost:33411`

- - **mail-base**: This image is just an implementation detail.
+ - **mailbase**: This image is just an implementation detail.
 It is a workaround to allow sharing of configuration files between multiple docker images.